brianwatroba/soulbound/README.md

 ## Usage

-1. Front end (on localhost): finish this later
-2. Local testing: tests written in Chai/Mocha using Hardhat/Ethers.js.
+1. Local testing: tests written in Chai/Mocha using Hardhat/Ethers.js.
 Run `npx hardhat test` for test suite.
-3. Deployment to Polygon Test (Mumbai): ensure your .env file includes your Rinkeby private key.
-Then run `npx hardhat run scripts/deploy.js --network polygon-mumbai`.
+2. Deployment to Polygon Test (Mumbai): ensure your .env file includes your Rinkeby private key.
+Then run `npx hardhat run scripts/deployMumbai.ts --network polygon-mumbai`.
 Deploy script only deploys the ProjectFactory.sol contract.
-4. Deployment to other test nets: add your desired network to the `networks` object in `hardhat-config.js` using the following format:
+3. Deployment to other test nets: add your desired network to the `networks` object in `hardhat-config.js` using the following format:

 ```javascript
 /hardhat.config.js